J Clin Aesthet Dermatol. 2020;13(9):15–20

 Secondary endpoints.
 Secondary endpoints included efficacy and safety.
 Efficacy was assessed by Investigator Global Assessment (IGA) of disease activity and by inflammatory (papules, pustules, nodules), noninflammatory (open comedones, closed comedones), and nodular lesion counts.
 IGA scores graded overall lesion severity from 0 (clear) to 5 (very severe).
 Secondary endpoints were change from baseline to Weeks 4, 8, 12, and 16 in Acne-QoL score; change from baseline to EOT in lesion counts (inflammatory, noninflammatory, nodular, and total); change from baseline to EOT in IGA score; and frequency and severity of AEs.
 Post hoc analyses assessed changes in QoL stratified by patient sex.

-QoL and efficacy analyses were conducted in the per-protocol (PP) population, defined as all randomized patients who were ?75 percent adherent with the dosing regimen and who had a Week 20 acne lesion count.
+QoL and efficacy analyses were conducted in the per-protocol (PP) population, defined as all randomized patients who were at least 75 percent adherent with the dosing regimen and who had a Week 20 acne lesion count.
 The safety population, used for the safety analyses, comprised all patients enrolled.

 Demographics.
 In total, 232 patients were screened, 201 of whom were enrolled in the study and included in the safety population (Figure 1).
 Study medication was administered to 197 patients, 167 of whom completed the ATP.
 The PP population comprised 166 patients.
 Of the safety population, 125 patients (62.2%) were male, 167 (83.1%) were white, and 170 (84.6%) were non-Hispanic/Latino.
 The mean (standard deviation [SD]; range) age was 18.7 (6.4; 12–45) years and mean (SD; range) weight was 71.0 (14.6; 45–110) kg.